user5423/KnowledgeStore/linux-system/process_management.md

 1. The duplication of the parent's page tables (so that the child has a way to map virtual address to physical addresses for the resoures it shares with the parent)
 2. The creation of the unique process descriptor for the child.

+#### Forking

+There are a variety of fork methods that can be used that modify the beha`ior or resources shared between the parent and children.
+The two main system calls for forking are `fork()` and `vfork()`, which both invoke the `clone()` system call.

+The `clone()` system call can take a set of parameters that specify which resources are shared betwen the parent and child, (as well as the behavior of the cloning of the process).
+The `fork()` and `vfork()` methods don't have any arguments, but call the `clone()` with a set of constant arguments that define their documented behavior (which will be defined shortly)

+The `clone()` syscall calls yet another syscall called `do_fork()` which performs the majority of the forking work, and can be found  in `kernel/linux.c`.
+This function calls`copy_process()`, and then continues execution of the program.

+The interesting work is done by the `copy_process()` function:
+1. **Duplicates the parent's task related structures by calling `dup_task_struct()** - A new kernel stack, `thread_info` struct, and task_struct are created for the child process which have identical values to parent.
+The task descriptors for child and parent at this point are identical
+2. **Checks if child exceeds resource limits** - There are resource limits in place such as process number limits on a per-user basis, that cannot be exceeded
+3. **Clears/Reinitializes members of the child `task_struct`** - A lot of the members of `task_struct` should not be inherited by the child.
+This includes usage and statistics information.
+4. **Sets the child process's status to `TASK_UNINTERUPTABLE`** - This ensures that no signals interfer with the process causing it to prematurely run
+5. **Updates the flags of the child `task_struct` by calling `copy_flags()`** - Flags such as `PF_SUPERPRIV` (which states if a task has used sudo privileges), and `PF_FORKNOEXEC` (which denotes whether a task has called exec(), are cleared and set respectively
+6. **Allocates a new PID to child by calling `alloc_pid()`**
+7. **Duplicates/Shares resources depending on `clone()` arguments** - Depending on what arguments where passed to clone, resources such as open files, filesystem information, signal handlers, process memory addresses, and namespaces are either shared or duplicated.
+This is the stage that will semantically different processes and threads.
+8. **Cleanup is performed and a pointer to the child `task_struct` is returned**